 - Budget proposal (instructions are provided below)

-- Letter of support from a faculty member who will advise you on your project
+- Letter of support from a project advisor

 Criteria for award of the grant: